rmsuthar/ravindra/blog.md

 # Identify selector is visible or not

-## Problem: identify selecotry is visible or not.
+## Problem: selector is used to identify whether an HTML element is currently visible on the webpage or not..

 ```javascript
 function isElementVisible(elem) {